QualiTorque/qualitorque.github.io/docs/torque-agent/advanced-settings.md

 ## Advanced Settings

 - Storage Class is a K8s resource which allows you to request to create persistent volumes with certain properties.
 The storage class describes the properties then Torque will request for the runner to create storage according to these properties.
+By default it is set to "Cluster's default" which means the Torque runners will request the storage properties according to what is defined as the default storage class in the cluster.
+If you change it to other value, Torque runners will request the storage class based on the new value.

 :::note
 For reclaimPolicy (delete|retain) - we recommend using "delete" (extra care should be taken if the policy is set to "retain").